 Gartner is predicting good things to come for digital currencies, predicting their use by major enterprises to grow to 20% by 2024.
 Digital currencies, Gartner said “will be used more in business transactions and grow in overall economic significance in the years ahead.”

-investors shouldn't get too excited, though: Much of what's driving widespread adoption by enterprises is what crypto enthusiasts have resisted: Regulation and centralization.
-Gartner IT practice distinguished VP analyst Avivah Litan said that businesses will be using digital currencies "for payment, as a store of value and for the ability to leverage high-yield investments available in decentralized finance applications," but it's and central bank digital currencies (CBDCs) that are behind a lot of the growth.
+Cryptocurrency investors shouldn’t get too excited, though: Much of what’s driving widespread adoption by enterprises is what crypto enthusiasts have resisted: Regulation and centralization.
+Gartner IT practice distinguished VP analyst Avivah Litan said that businesses will be using digital currencies “for payment, as a store of value and for the ability to leverage high-yield investments available in decentralized finance applications,” but it’s stablecoins and central bank digital currencies (CBDCs) that are behind a lot of the growth.

 SEE: Google Workspace vs. Microsoft 365: A side-by-side analysis w/checklist (TechRepublic Premium)

 CBDCs are a relatively new concept that, like traditional cryptocurrencies, are tracked on a blockchain that eliminates the need for an intermediary like a bank or financial exchange to handle transactions.
 CBDCs aren’t a speculative currency, though: Their value is directly tied to a nation’s form of fiat cash, but are entirely digital.

 Think of CBDCs as essentially digital cash: A digital CBDC U.S. dollar will always be worth the same as a physical U.S. dollar.
 It can be exchanged privately just like a U.S. dollar, but it’s completely digital, and ownership is tracked through a centralized blockchain.